Black Cohosh for Mood Swings

 What is Black Cohosh?

-Black cohosh (Actaea racemosa or Cimicifuga racemosa) is a flowering plant of the buttercup family that is native to eastern North America.
+Black cohosh (Actaea racemosa or Cimicifuga racemosa) is a flowering plant of the buttercup family native to eastern North America.
 It can be found from the extreme south of Ontario to central Georgia, and west to Missouri and Arkansas. ¹

 • Heart palpitations